Charter, Policies and Procedures

-The Cyprus School of Molecular Medicine (CSMM) commenced operation in the academic year 2012-13 as a postgraduate school of the Cyprus Institute of Neurology and Genetics (CING) which was established over 20 years ago.
-The CSMM shares the premises of CING and therefore apart from its full-time staff, also has access to Departments of CING which play a role in the implementation and organization of mobility projects where CSMM and CING are hosts or senders, to ensure a successful exchange.
-The responsible departments and committees are as follows:
+The Cyprus Institute of Neurology and Genetics (CING) which was established over 30 years ago.
+The Departments of the CING play a role in the implementation and organisation of mobility projects where the CING is a host and sender, to ensure a successful exchange.
+The responsible Departments and Committees are as follows:

-CSMM Faculty: For matters of mentoring and academic representation, the Faculty of the CSMM will be consulted.
-A CSMM Faculty member will also be appointed as a “mentor/coordinator” for outgoing and incoming students and will be responsible for maintaining contact and monitoring the student’s progress throughout the exchange period.
+CING Faculty: For matters of mentoring and academic representation, the Faculty of the CING will be consulted.
+A CING Faculty member will also be appointed as a “mentor/coordinator” for outgoing and incoming students and will be responsible for maintaining contact and monitoring the student’s progress throughout the exchange period.
 Email: email@example.com Phone: +357 22 392 840.

-CSMM Academic Committee: Matters concerning ECTS exemptions will be approved by the CSMM Academic Committee.
+CSMM Academic Committee: Matters concerning ECTS exemptions will be approved by the CING Academic Committee.
 Email: firstname.lastname@example.org Phone: +357 22 392 840.

 CING Personnel Office: The CING’s Personnel Office will provide assistance with staff mobility.
 The Personnel Office will have the following responsibilities:

-• Recognition of periods spent abroad by CSMM staff as a positive reflection on their career and part of their continuous professional development.
+- Recognition of periods spent abroad by CING staff as a positive reflection on their career and part of their continuous professional development.
 Therefore, staff will be encouraged by the Personnel Office to participate and gain international exposure

-• The Personnel Office will provide briefing sessions with staff on their return from mobility programs, to assess the outcomes, which can be taken into account for staff assessments, CPD and used for structural reform
+- The Personnel Office will provide briefing sessions with staff on their return from mobility programmes, to assess the outcomes, which can be taken into account for staff assessments, CPD and used for structural reform

 Eligibility and Selection Criteria:

-All CSMM students and staff are eligible to participate in the ERASMUS+ program (KA1).
-The students and staff who are interested to participate in the program, must submit all relative forms in order to officially express their interest, at the latest, by the end of December of the previous academic year.
+All CING students and staff are eligible to participate in the ERASMUS+ programme (KA1).
+The students and staff who are interested to participate in the programme, must submit all relative forms in order to officially express their interest, at the latest, by the end of December of the previous academic year.
 All applications will be evaluated based on a set of selection criteria which are described below.
-Students and Staff may also officially submit their interest for participation in the program, at a later stage, but priority will be given to the applicants who have submitted their interest, by the end of December of the previous academic year.
+Students and Staff may also officially submit their interest for participation in the programme, at a later stage, but priority will be given to the applicants who have submitted their interest, by the end of December of the previous academic year.

-The CSMM Academic Committee will be responsible to evaluate the applications and select the participating students based on the following criteria:
+The CING Academic Committee will be responsible to evaluate the applications and select the participating students based on the following criteria:

-• Value for the organization (CSMM) and the student
+- Value for the organisation (CING) and the student

-• Previous academic record of the student in the CSMM
+- Previous academic record of the student at the CING

-• Feedback from the Head of the Dpt/Clinic who is responsible for the student’s research
+- Feedback from the Head of the Dept/Clinic who is responsible for the student’s research

-• Feedback from the Head of the Dpt/Clinic who is supervising the personnel.
+- Feedback from the Head of the Dept/Clinic who is supervising the personnel.

-The procedure followed within the CSMM for the approval and monitoring of inter-institutional agreements for study and teaching mobility can be found at the following link:
+The procedure followed within the CING for the approval and monitoring of inter-institutional agreements for study and teaching mobility can be found at the following link: